 Auto-detects Rust, Node.js, Python, Go, Docker, Terraform, and Ansible projects.
 Suggests the right workspace layout for your stack.

-Embed WebKit browser tiles alongside your terminals.
+Embed browser tiles alongside your terminals with Linux WebKit and Windows WebView2 runtimes.
 Load dashboards, docs, or any URL with configurable auto-refresh intervals.

 Save open tabs, workspace roots, presets, and zoom levels.
 Restore on launch or pick up exactly where you left off.

-Minimize to system tray on Linux.
+Minimize to the system tray on Linux and Windows.
 Restore your last workspace from the tray menu without re-launching the window.

 Three built-in presets get you running in seconds.
 Customize any tile — directories, commands, labels — and save as your own.

-Everything in Core, plus Pro account activation, device registration, early-access builds, and the hosted services that will power cloud sync, team sharing, and the custom theme editor.
+Everything in Core, plus Pro account activation, device registration, the private Pro Workflow Pack, encrypted cloud sync, and team-shared TerminalTiler layouts.
 Pro features are additive — Core stays MIT and fully functional.

 Free and open source.
 MIT licensed.
-Downloads below — or build from source on GitHub.
+Pick your platform below — or build from source on GitHub.